 The word Aletheia is a Greek word and means “the state of not being hidden; the state of being evident”.
 It is used to represent a disclosure or truth, that something in the background is brought into awareness.

 An ancient Hindu proverb states that the three greatest mysteries are “a fish unto water, a bird unto the air and a man unto himself”.
-This proverb states that as humans our own selves are a mystery, that in fact the way we are is so often unconscious to ourselves that it is much like water is to a fish.
+This proverb states that as humans, our own selves are a mystery to us, that in fact the way we are is so unconscious to ourselves that it is much like water is to a fish.
 We are in it all the time yet never really see it for what it is.

 Through many great and ancient traditions we have been handed down a variety of tools for this personal unveiling.
 Practices like meditation, yoga and chi kung have become widespread and accessible to all as a way of working with the personal, subjective experience.
 Through these practices we are presented with the opportunity for seeing more of ourselves from the inside and some form or another is highly recommended for anyone seeking to become an increasingly ‘better’ and conscious version of themselves in this life.